gabriela-plis/finance-tracker/README.md

 * [Authors](#authors)

 ## General info
-Finance Tracker is REST service oriented backend application for budget managment.
+Finance Tracker is backend application for budget managment.
 Depending on the assigned role (ADMIN or USER), application provides distinct privileges and varying scopes of possibilities.
 Users can access the service through API endpoints to perform operations on their incomes and expenses.

-In progress: financial reports generator and mailing service
+In progress: mailing service.

 ## Features
 - **Registration & Login**: Users can register an account and log in.
 Additionally, they have the option to log in using GitHub.
-All authentication is based on JWT.
+All authentication is based on JWT
 - **Finance Management**: Users can effortlessly control their incomes and expenses through simple CRUD (Create, Read, Update, Delete) operations
+- **Reports Generator**: Automatically generates financial reports on a scheduled basis

 ## Technologies